-Online segment: The online segment consist of two online sessions held over two days, on Tuesday, 1 September 2020 and on Thursday, 3 September 2020.
-The sessions consisted of technical briefings and run through the entire OEWG-12 agenda in a consecutive manner.
+Online segment: The online segment consisted of two online sessions held over two days, on Tuesday, 1 September 2020 and on Thursday, 3 September 2020.

 Convention on Biodiversity Diversity (CBD)

-As approved by the Bureau, the fifteenth meeting of the Parties to the Convention on Biological Diversity (COP-15), originally scheduled for October 2020, will now be held on 17-30 May 2021, in Kunming, China.
+As approved by the Bureau, the fifteenth meeting of the Parties to the Convention on Biological Diversity (COP-15), originally scheduled for October 2020, was scheduled to be held on 17-30 May 2021, in Kunming, China.

 CBD Press Release | 15 July 2020